marcopernpruner/eudi-wallet-it-docs/docs/en/e-service-pdnd.rst

     - **Providers** (*Erogatori*): expose e-Services to other Participants.
     - **Consumers** (*Fruitori*): utilize e-Services offered by Providers within the PDND infrastructure.

-Access to an e-Service requires Consumers to obtain a specific access token, known within the PDND infrastructure as a Voucher.
+Access to an e-Service requires Consumers to obtain a specific Access Token, known within the PDND infrastructure as a Voucher.

 Requirements and Security Patterns